Frequently Asked Questions

 How many residents go on to work at The Royal after their residency year?

 While the number of residents who choose to work at The Royal after their residency varies from year to year, it is most often the case that one or two residents stay at The Royal post-residency.
-Of course, many residents choose to return to their home province for post-residency ventures, to begin work in private practice, choose academia, or to work in other institutions like The Royal.
+Of course, many residents choose to return to their home province for post-residency ventures, to begin work in private practice, choose academia, or to work in other publicly-funded hospitals and health centres like The Royal.

 What is it like to live in Ottawa?

 As the capital of Canada, Ottawa is a city full of culture.
 During the summer, the city is vibrant with numerous festivals, including the Tulip Festival, Bluesfest, Folkfest, and the Dragonboat Festival.
-During the winter, Winterlude is a main attraction, as well as the Rideau Canal Skateway (the largest outdoor rink in the world!).
+Ottawa is a vibrant metropolitan area, with rich ethnic, linguistic, and religious diversity.
+This is reflected by its multicultural neighbourhoods, cuisines, arts and culture, and annual celebrations such as Odawa Powwow, Capital Pride, Festival Franco-Ontarien, and the Ottawa Lebanese Festival.
+During the summer, the city is famous for its numerous festivals, including the Tulip Festival, Bluesfest, Folkfest, and the Dragonboat Festival.
+During the winter, Winterlude is a main attraction, as well as the Rideau Canal Skate way (the largest outdoor rink in the world!).
 Residents have appreciated the connection to Canadian culture through numerous museums and cultural sites, as well as Parliament Hill.
+Click here for more information about living in Ottawa: City of Ottawa and The Royal.